erik1066/fast-csv/README.md

 ### Example #1: RFC 4180 validation in a .NET Console App

 Let's look at the `RapidCsv.ConsoleDemo` project.
+This app shows how you how to validate a CSV file against just the RFC 4180 specification.

 1. Navigate to [examples/demo-console/](examples/demo-console/) in a terminal of your choice.
 1. Enter the following into the terminal: